How to Prepare an Online Store for Ads Launch and Increase Conversions

 Try to collect reviews and feedback from your customers and publish them on your webpage.

 You may set up automatic emails upon delivery asking for feedback and reviews.
 Ask for them on your site, on your Google My Business list, Facebook, and other relevant sites.
-If you post them on your website, make sure they are tagged with a review outline.
+If you post reviews on your website, make sure they are tagged with a review outline.
 The markup will give you the ability to get gold stars in Google search results.

 Services: TrustPilot, KiyOh, Feefo